Jenny from the Block: Impact

-In the past decade since the song's release, Lopez has been nicknamed "Jenny from The Block" in the media, a name news reporters and journalists often use.
-At the 68th Golden Globe Awards in 2011, comedian Ricky Gervais referenced the song: "She's just Jenny from the block.
+Since the song's release, Lopez has been nicknamed "Jenny from the Block" in the media, a name news reporters and journalists often use.
+At the 68th Golden Globe Awards in 2011, comedian Ricky Gervais referenced the song while introducing Lopez: "She's just Jenny from the block.
 If the block in question is that one on Rodeo Drive between Cartier and Prada."
+The song has also been referenced with respect to other public figures hailing from the Bronx.
+United States Supreme Court justice Sonia Sotomayor has been referred to as "Sonia from the Block" in the media, a nickname used by her own clerks.
+Representative Alexandria Ocasio-Cortez referenced the song's lyrics while showing off a plaque for her Capitol Hill office, writing: "Don’t be fooled by the plaques that we got, I'm still, I'm still Alex from the Bronx" on Twitter.

+The song has appeared in multiple viral videos.
 In October 2015, a video clip filmed in Afghanistan years ago surfaced online of two US Marines singing "Jenny from the Block" moments before being fired at by the Taliban.
+In 2020, actress Ana Coto went viral on TikTok with a video of her roller skating to "Jenny from the Block".
+Coto's video led to the revival of roller skating as a hobby.